 Elliot's fate was sealed.

 After he finished packing, he laid down.
 Elliot forced his eyes closed, attempting desperately to embrace the sleep that refused to come.

-The story continues in Advent, coming in January, 2024!
+The story continues in Advent, available now through Amazon.com, Barnesandnoble.com and other online booksellers!